-The National Physical Activity Guidelines for Australians refer to the "minimum level of physical activity required for the attainment of good health and a healthy body weight.
+The National Physical Activity Guidelines for Australians refer to the "minimum level of physical activity required for the attainment of good health and a healthy body weight".
 Changes in the Body Mass Index profile of the population can be a guide to inadequate physical activity levels and/or growing sedentary lifestyles, and other health problems.
 Overweight or obesity is recognised as a risk factor with a large contribution (4%) to the burden of disease (Mathers 1999).
-The relationship between weight and activity needs to be further explored.